multiversx/mx-docs/docs/sdk-and-tools/dapp-core.md

 ## Introduction

-dapp-core is a library that holds core functional logic that can be used to create a dApp on Elrond Network.
+dapp-core is a library that holds core functional logic that can be used to create a dApp on MultiversX Network.

 It is built for applications that use React.